CallPilot Alarm Monitor

 If the CallPilot server faceplate display shows either CRI, MAJ, or MIN, an alarm (or event) has occurred.

-This does not necessarily indicate a problem, it may indicate there are unread events in the Alarm Monitor log.
+This does not necessarily indicate a problem, it does indicate there are unread events in the Alarm Monitor log.

 Review the CallPilot Alarm and Event logs to establish if action is required, clear the Alarm log to remove the alarm condition.
 The faceplate display will show OK with no alarms.